We use cookies on this website.

 What is the difference between phishing and spear phishing?

-How can you recognize a spear phishing email?
+How can you spot a spear-phishing email?

 How can you protect your business from spear phishing?